Polar lights Enterprise 1701 Refit

 More on that later!

-In laymans terms, it needs a nose extention of about 3.1mm...there or thereabouts.
+In layman's terms, it needs a nose extension of about 3.1mm...

 Also note the point indicated by the arrow.